 This week in #cultbuzz we are featuring an interview with Sinasta Colucci, a survivor and now an activist spreading awareness on the 12 Tribes cult.
 His book is available on Amazon and Kindle and we highly recommend it.
-Click on the picture to take you to the link to purchase.

 The 12 tribes community was started by a Christian couple, Gene and Marsha Spriggs, in the 1970’s in Tennessee.
 They started out by opening their home to troubled youth.
 They consider themselves “the only true work of God.”
 What started out as a mission of helping teenagers and communal living spiraled into a cult that mixed Christianity and Jewish old testament law.
 Estimated membership is between 3,000 to 4,000 in various communes around the world.
 Some of their business names are a chain of restaurants called “The Yellow Deli” and a large construction business.

 The following interview are the first written words with Sinasta Colucci and we thank him for sharing his story with us.

 Debra Van Neste: What attracted you to the 12 tribes, that they seem to have the answer for you?

 Sinasta Colucci: I joined the Twelve Tribes when I was in my early 20’s.
 I had just dropped out of college and was at a crossroads in my life.
 I had a lot of financial difficulties, I was a bit of a loner, and I was seeking some sort of order and authority in my life.
 I wanted to join the military, but I was not able to, because I have sickle cell anemia.
 I considered a homeless shelter but was worried it wouldn’t be a safe environment.
 The Twelve Tribes seemed to have exactly the right answers.
 They had a strong system of authority in place, it was a clean environment, and they’ll take in anyone off the streets.